-• In 2019, a written survey was provided to physicians and leaders within the community to assess the health of the community, as well as its specific needs.
+• In 2022, a survey was also provided to physicians and leaders within the community to assess the health of the community, as well as its specific needs.
 Detailed results of the interviews and surveys are discussed later in this report.
 Background information on individuals surveyed is also included in Appendix B.